duke-malaria-collaboratory/DiscovR/_episodes/04-r-data-analysis.md

 {: .challenge}

-## Get stats fast with `summarize()` {#get-stats-fast-with-summarize}
+## Get stats fast with `summarise()` {#get-stats-fast-with-summarise}
 [*Back to top*](#contents)

 Let's say we would like to know the mean (average) smoking rate in the dataset.
 R has a built in function function called `mean()` that will calculate this value for us.
-We can apply that function to our smoke_pct column using the `summarize()` function.
+We can apply that function to our smoke_pct column using the `summarise()` function.
 Here's what that looks like:

 ~~~